kubernetes/kubernetes/docs/getting-started-guides/fedora/flannel_multi_node_cluster.md

 ## Introduction

 This document describes how to deploy kubernetes on multiple hosts to set up a multi-node cluster and networking with flannel.
-Follow fedora [getting started guide](fedora_manual_config.md) to setup 1 master (fed-master) and 2 or more nodes (minions).
-Make sure that all nodes (minions) have different names (fed-node1, fed-node2 and so on) and labels (fed-node1-label, fed-node2-label, and so on) to avoid any conflict.
-Also make sure that the kubernetes master host is running etcd, kube-controller-manager, kube-scheduler, and kube-apiserver services, and the nodes (minions) are running docker, kube-proxy and kubelet services.
-Now install flannel on kubernetes nodes (minions). flannel on each node configures an overlay network that docker uses. flannel runs on each node to setup a unique class-C container network.
+Follow fedora [getting started guide](fedora_manual_config.md) to setup 1 master (fed-master) and 2 or more nodes.
+Make sure that all nodes have different names (fed-node1, fed-node2 and so on) and labels (fed-node1-label, fed-node2-label, and so on) to avoid any conflict.
+Also make sure that the kubernetes master host is running etcd, kube-controller-manager, kube-scheduler, and kube-apiserver services, and the nodes are running docker, kube-proxy and kubelet services.
+Now install flannel on kubernetes nodes. flannel on each node configures an overlay network that docker uses. flannel runs on each node to setup a unique class-C container network.

 ## Prerequisites
 1. You need 2 or more machines with Fedora installed.